oscarjacoblofgren-rgb/Realized-GARCH-implementation-in-Python/README.md

 # Realized-GARCH-implementation-in-Python
-In the true spirit of Linus Torvald attituded, I decided to create my own Realized GARCH
+In the true spirit of Linus Torvald, I decided to create my own Realized GARCH